ARM-software/astc-encoder/Docs/Encoding.md

 **2:** ASTC relies on using the L+A color endpoint type for coding efficiency for two component data.
-It therefore has no direct equivalent of a two-plane format sampled though the `.rg` components such as BC5 or EAC_RG11.
+It therefore has no direct equivalent of a two-plane format sampled through the `.rg` components such as BC5 or EAC_RG11.
 This can be emulated by setting texture component swizzles in the runtime API - e.g. via `glTexParameteri()` for OpenGL ES - although it has been noted that API controlled swizzles are not available in WebGL.